GPU device selection#

 gvadetect model=${MODEL_FILE} device=GPU.0 pre-process-backend=va-surface-sharing batch_size=8 ! queue ! gvafpscounter ! fakesink

-For GPU devices other than the default one, that is GPU or GPU.0, the renderD1XY element component selects the assigned GPU device, for example:
+For GPU devices other than the default one (that is, GPU or GPU.0), the renderD1XY element component selects the assigned GPU device.
+For example:

 • GPU.1 -> varenderD129h264dec, varenderD129postproc